Psychotherapy, counselling and educational assessment services at Punggol, Singapore, are provided by our clinical psychologist.

 - Addictions and Substance Abuse Disorders (Eg; Smoking cessation, alcohol addiction)

-- Couple problems, including male and female sexual dysfunction
+- Relationship problems, including male and female sexual dysfunction

 While the above conditions are mostly seen in adults, there is a growing awareness that children do suffer from mental health conditions too.
 Refer to the write-ups for individual conditions <Link:work in progress> to see how certain conditions manifest in children.